 Measure the value of anything you do by asking whether it is effective in moving you to your desired goals or objectives.
 Emotions may propel you to show your anger, hurt, pain, distrust, or contempt for the other.
 Be mindful of how effective such conduct will be in achieving your goals.

 Holding another responsible for how you feel (“You made me mad when…”), what you need or what you choose serves only to make you dependent on that other person.
 By taking responsibility, you take control over your life in every meaningful sense.
-You can literally choose how you feel about anything, and that power allows you to have more control in important aspects of your life.
+You can literally choose how you feel about anything, and that power allows you to have more control over important aspects of your life.